wp-cli/handbook/commands/dist-archive.md

 [&lt;target&gt;]
 : Path and file name for the distribution archive.
 Defaults to project directory name plus version, if discoverable.

+[\--create-target-dir]
+: Automatically create the target directory as needed.

 [\--format=&lt;format&gt;]
 : Choose the format for the archive.
 \---